agentbeats/agentbeats/scenarios/wasp/README.md

 ### (Optional) Running the Computer use blue agent

 If you want to use Computer use agents uncomment the following lines in `scenario.toml`.
-To run the Computer use blue agent add the GCP service account with vertex AI credentials into ` ".config/gcloud/agentbeats-235f43dc13fc.json"` (contact the member of AgentBeats team in Slack to get the file).
-The computer use agent also requires `docker` to be installed.

 ```bash
 [[agents]]